stuckinsnow/brainstation-projects/README.md

 🥑 Brainstation Projects 🥑

-In no particular order, these are a bunch of projects I completed while at BrainStation from apr-jun 2023.
+In no particular order, these are a bunch of projects I made while at BrainStation from Apr-Jun 2023.
 I have put them into a mono-repo mostly because I'm a neat freak.